asukakenji/go/generator/STORY.md

 1. The underlying mechanism of the generator should be encapsulated by the library.
    The [RAII][raii] principle should be followed.
 2. The generator should return a value assignable to a variable.
-   If the value is not safe to be discarded because resource is acquired, the library should provide an API the release the resource.
+   If the value is not safe to be discarded because some resources are acquired, the library should provide an API to release the resources.
 3. The library should provide an API to stop the generator.
    The client should be able to stop the generation if no more values are needed.
 4. There shouldn't be any resource leak (primarily unterminated goroutines,